 恭喜发财 - “Congratulations and Be Prosperous!"

 Greetings to nearly 2 billion people in China, Asia and throughout the world who are celebrating the Lunar New Year, the most important holiday of the year for millions from Shanghai to Singapore.
 Centuries old and based in ancient Chinese myth and tradition, the “Spring Festival” as it is known in China is a two-week celebration centered around family gatherings, special foods and other traditions that vary from region to region.
 Many of these customs revolve around the ideals of reflecting on oneself and ushering in good fortune for the New Year.
-The Lunar New Year in 2013 begins on February 10 and is the Year of the Snake.
-From Korea and Vietnam to Taiwan and Malaysia, this holiday is a cultural focal point in many of the most popular destinations for certified English teachers.
+The Lunar New Year in 2019 begins on February 5 and is the Year of the Pig.
+From China, Korea and Vietnam to Taiwan and Malaysia, this holiday is a cultural focal point in many of the most popular destinations for certified English teachers.

-Here are just some of the countries where this holiday is being celebrated and where you might could be living and teaching English this year.
+Here are just some of the countries where this holiday is being celebrated and where you could be living and teaching English this year.

-– Many people will clean their houses, and families will gather to feast on duck, fish and sweets.
+China – Many people will clean their houses, and families will gather to feast on duck, fish and sweets.
 Children receive money in red envelopes symbolizing good luck and the two-week celebration typically ends with the Red Lantern when colorful lights are hung throughout the community.

 Taiwan – Posters depicting various gods and spirits are posted on doors to drive away evil spirits and temples are crowded with worshippers gathering to burn incense and present offerings to ensure good fortune in the New Year.

 Hong Kong – The city’s flower markets are in full bloom as residents purchase elaborate bouquets for friends and relatives.
 Gathering for large family meals in traditional restaurants prior to New Year Day is another ritual that many Hong Kong residents engage in to celebrate the annual holiday.